samrocketman/home/dotfiles/.git_template/README.md

 be expanded to include per-domain defaults if desired.
 For me, I only need the customized author for different domains.

+### Known issues

+The first commit after `git init` uses the author from the `core.email` and `core.name` no matter what the authordomains settings are.

+Workarounds include:

+* After committing the initial commit execute
+  `git commit --amend --reset-author`.
+* Run `git commit` without staging any files.
+Git will try to commit but fail.
+  In the process it sets up the author information.

 [email-exists]: https://orrsella.com/2013/08/10/git-using-different-user-emails-for-different-repositories/
 [global-hooks]: http://stackoverflow.com/questions/2293498/git-commit-hooks-global-settings